realmorg/realm/apps/web/src/pages/docs/learn/states.md

   </div>
 </realm-demo>

-To render the state's value, use the `<slot>` tag with the attribute's name as the state's name prefixed with `#` symbol.
-The distinction between attribute and state is the prefix.
-Attribute uses `@` prefix, and state uses `#` prefix.
+To render the state's value, use the `<slot>` tag with the state's name, prefixed with a `#` symbol.
+The distinction between attributes and states is the prefix: attributes use the `@` prefix, and states use the `#` prefix.

-Sorry for promising you about reactivity, but it didn't happen yet.
-Because our state is still static.
-Then let's make it reactive.
-We'll take it a step further and introduce reactivity using the <anchor-link href="/docs/learn/flow">Element's flow</anchor-link> feature.
+We apologize for promising reactivity earlier, but it hasn't happened yet because our state is still static.
+Let's take it a step further and introduce reactivity using the <anchor-link href="/docs/learn/flow">Element's flow</anchor-link> feature.